 About the Dwarf Stars Award

-This award is given by the Science Fiction Poetry Association to recognize the best speculative poem of 1–10 lines published in the previous year.
+This award is given by the Science Fiction Poetry Association to recognize the best speculative poem of 1–10 lines published in the previous calendar year.

 Although hundreds of excellent very short science fiction, fantasy, and horror poems are regularly published each year, they seem to be mostly overlooked in the Rhysling Award process.
 In the history of the Rhysling Award, few poems of 10 lines or fewer (stanza breaks excluded from line count) have been nominated, and none has won.
 Yet, there seems to be a surge of interest in short forms.
 It is not uncommon to find excellent scifaiku, tanka, cinquains, and other speculative short poems in poetry journals.
 The Dwarf Stars Award acknowledges excellence in this specialized field.

 Unlike the annual Rhysling Anthology, Dwarf Stars is an edited anthology.
-All poets are encouraged to submit short-short poems published in the previous year for consideration.
+All poets are encouraged to submit short-short poems published in the previous calendar year for consideration.
 Poets, poetry readers, and editors are also encouraged to send suggestions of eligible poems to the current Dwarf Stars editor(s).
 Deborah P Kolodji was named the first Dwarf Stars editor by former SFPA president Mike Allen.

 The annual Dwarf Stars anthology is published as a chapbook.
 SFPA members vote on their favorite short-short poem from the anthology, and the winner is given the Dwarf Stars Award.
 A copy of the Dwarf Stars anthology is included with SFPA membership.